History of the Central Intelligence Agency: Lebanon

 The CIA's prime source in Lebanon was Bashir Gemayel, a member of the Christian Maronite sect.
 The CIA was blinded by the uprising against the Maronite minority.
-Israel invaded Lebanon, and, along with the CIA, propped up Gemayel; this got Gemayel's assurance that Americans would be protected in Lebanon.
-13 days later he was assassinated.
-Imad Mughniyah, a Hezbollah assassin, targeted Americans in retaliation for the Israeli invasion, the Sabra and Shatila massacre, and the US Marines of the Multi-National Force for their role in opposing the PLO in Lebanon.
+Israel invaded Lebanon and, along with the CIA, propped up Gemayel; this got Gemayel's assurance that Americans would be protected in Lebanon.
+Thirteen days later he was assassinated.
+Imad Mughniyah, a Hezbollah assassin, targeted Americans in retaliation for the Israeli invasion and the Sabra and Shatila massacre, and targeted the US Marines of the Multi-National Force for their role in opposing the PLO in Lebanon.
 On April 18, 1983, a 2,000 lb car bomb exploded in the lobby of the American embassy in Beirut, killing 63 people, including 17 Americans and 7 CIA officers, among whom was Bob Ames, one of the CIA's best Middle East experts.
 America's fortunes in Lebanon only suffered more as America's poorly directed retaliation for the bombing was interpreted by many as support for the Christian Maronite minority.
 On October 23, 1983, two bombs were detonated in Beirut, including a 10-ton bomb at a US military barracks that killed 242 people.
 Both attacks are believed to have been planned by Iran by way of Mughniyah.

 The Embassy bombing had taken the life of the CIA's Beirut Station Chief, Ken Haas.
 Bill Buckley was sent in to replace him.
 Eighteen days after the U.S. Marines left Lebanon, Bill Buckley was kidnapped.
-On March 7, 1984, Jeremy Levin, CNN Bureau Chief in Beirut.
+On March 7, 1984, Jeremy Levin, CNN Bureau Chief in Beirut, was abducted by the Islamic Jihad in Beirut.
+He escaped on February 14, 1985.
 12 more Americans were kidnapped in Beirut during the Reagan administration.
-Manucher Ghorbanifar, a former Savak agent.
-He was an information seller, and the subject of a rare CIA burn notice for his track record of misinformation.
-He reached out to the agency offering a back channel to Iran, suggesting a trade of missiles that would be lucrative to the intermediaries.
+Manucher Ghorbanifar, a former SAVAC agent and double agent for Israel, was an information seller and the subject of a rare CIA burn notice for his track record of misinformation.
+He had reached out to the agency offering a back channel to Iran, suggesting a trade of missiles that would be lucrative to the intermediaries.

 Nicaragua

 With the CIA's paramilitary forces overextended in Central America, they turned to former Special Forces soldiers, one of whom had an old comic book that had, in Vietnam, been used to teach natives how to take control of a village by assassinating the mayor, chief of police, and militia.
-The CIA translated this into Spanish, and distributed it to the Contras.
+The CIA translated this into Spanish and distributed it to the Contras.
 This shortly became public.
 The CIA also mined the port of Corinto, an act of war that resulted in a public trial in the International Court of Justice.
 These two public incidents led Congress to clamp down on CIA funding even more, banning them from soliciting funds from third parties to fund the Contras.